remult/remult/misc/public-api.md

 //[ ] MigrationBuilder from ./migrations/migration-types.js is not exported
 //[ ] SqlImplementation from ./src/sql-command.js is not exported
 //[ ] EntityMetadata from ./src/remult3/remult3.js is not exported
+//[ ] FieldMetadata from ./src/column-interfaces.js is not exported
 ```

 ## ./remult-better-sqlite3.js